Adequate88/vrgame/README.md

   - `DoorHandlerKitchen.cs`: Child of `DoorHandler` to handle door for kitchen.
   - `OvenBakingController.cs`: Handles when the pot is in the oven and timer for baking to finish.
   - `PlaceIngredientsInPot.cs`: Handles placing of ingredients in pot.
+  - `PotStirManager.cs`: Handles the mixing of ingredients in the pot
   - `PlayerSafetyState.cs`: Handles when player is in the safe location to hide from the monster.
   - `PursuerSequence.cs`: Handles monster knocking on door and entering room, and acts as trigger to game over.
   - `StickyNoteFunctionality.cs`: Script for special 'sticky note'-like interaction.